Poker Player Image

 Kenney has certainly had his ups and downs in poker.
 He’s made millions, lost it all, made it all back, lost it all, and made it back, quite a few times.
 But he suggests those days are over and he’s now financially set for life and has confidence in his game to never go broke again.

 On the felt, the New York native is among the best ever and will be a lock for the Poker Hall of Fame when he becomes eligible in 2026.
 He holds two significant poker records.
-The first is as the all-time winningest live tournament player, with $56.4 million in cashes.
+The first is as the all-time winningest live tournament player, with over $60 million in cashes.
 That includes a $20.5 million score, another poker record, for his runner-up performance in the 2019 $1 million buy-in Triton Super High Roller.
 Anton Zhang won the event but received a smaller payout ($16.8 million) because the players agreed to a heads-up chop before the tournament ended.